-Descriptor Definition L{A} The A-weighted root mean squared (RMS) noise level at any instant L{Amax} The maximum A-weighted noise level over a time period or for an event L{A1} The noise level which is exceeded for 1 per cent of the time L {A10} The noise level which is exceeded for 10 percent of the time, which is approximately the average of the maximum noise levels L{A50} The noise level which is exceeded for 50 per cent of the time $L{ m A90}$ The level exceeded for 90 percent of the time, which is approximately the average of the minimum noise levels.
-The $\rm L{A90}$ level is often referred to as the "background" noise level and is commonly used to determine noise criteria for assessment purposes.
-L{Amin} The minimum A-weighted noise level over a time period or for an event L{Aeq} The average noise energy during a measurement period dB(A) Noise level measurement units are decibels (dB).
+Descriptor Definition L A The A-weighted root mean squared (RMS) noise level at any instant L {Amax} The maximum A-weighted noise level over a time period or for an event L{A1} The noise level which is exceeded for 1 per cent of the time LA1,1minute The noise level which is exceeded for 1 per cent of the specified time period of 1 minute L{A10} The noise level which is exceeded for 10 percent of the time, which is approximately the average of the maximum noise levels L{A50} The noise level which is exceeded for 50 per cent of the time ${\rm L{A90}}$ The level exceeded for 90 percent of the time, which is approximately the average of the minimum noise levels.
+The L{A90} level is often referred to as the "background" noise level and is commonly used to determine noise criteria for assessment purposes. ${ m L}{ m Amin}$ The minimum A-weighted noise level over a time period or for an event ${ m L{Aeq}}$ The average noise energy during a measurement period dB(A) Noise level measurement units are decibels (dB).
 The "A" weighting scale is used to describe human response to noise SPL Sound pressure level (SPL), fluctuations in pressure measured as 10 times a logarithmic scale, the reference pressure being 20 micropascals Hertz (Hz) Cycles per second, the frequency of fluctuations in pressure, sound is usually a combination of many frequencies together VTG Vertical temperature gradient in degrees Celsius per 100 metres altitude IA Inaudible.
 When site only noise is noted as IA, there was no noise from the source of interest audible at the monitoring location NM Not Measurable.
 If site only noise is noted as NM, this means some noise from the source of interest was audible at low-levels, but could not be quantified Day This is the period 7:00am to 6:00pm Evening This is the period 6:00pm to 10:00pm Night This is the period 10:00pm to 7:00am